-An aspiring actress, Anna Easteden’s, passion for kitties spans two continents and an entire lifetime.
+Actress Anna Easteden has a passion for kitties that spans two continents and an entire lifetime.

 As a six-year-old in Finland, award-nominated actress Anna Easteden fell in love with cats.
 Life on a farm meant their resident felines spent more time outdoors than in, so when Anna’s orange tabby, Anistina, disappeared, she was heartbroken.
 But Anistina returned two weeks later with a surprise – three kittens she entrusted to Anna’s care.

 “That experience influenced my love for cats,” says Anna Easteden, who has played numerous roles in movies and TV shows, including Two and a Half Men, Bones and Days of Our Lives.
 “There were many years I didn’t have a cat, but now that I live in Los Angeles, I’ve adopted two.
 I can’t imagine life without them.”